Welcome to the Department of Physical Sciences

-- Recently Signed Memorandum of Understanding exibiting the academic partenership between ESU and K-State.
+- Recently Signed Memorandum of Understanding exhibiting the academic partnership between ESU and K-State.

 PS Students and Faculty receive National and Campus

-- Congratulations to Scott Jones and John Barker, gradute and undergraduate student recipients of 2009 Kansas Geological Foundation scholarships!
+- Congratulations to Scott Jones and John Barker, graduate and undergraduate student recipients of 2009 Kansas Geological Foundation scholarships!

 - Earth Science Graduate Student, Megan Flory was recently awarded a Geological Society of America, Student Research Grant in support of her field work associated with her Master's Thesis.
 Megan's project, entitled " Spatial and Temporal Variations in Ground-water Chemistry along a Regulated Mid-continent River", will be completed along the Neosho River at ESU's On-campus Hydrogeology Teaching and Research Station.